 Pappardelle with Wild Mushroom

-Using some whole-grain flour for this pasta adds a lot of flavor, texture, and nutrition to homemade pasta.
-“White whole wheat” or “half-white” flour is ground with the germ intact, so it tastes like whole wheat but performs like white.
-The nutty flavor and bouncy texture are a perfect match for the earthiness of wild mushrooms.
+Handmade pasta pairs perfectly with sautéed mushrooms, garlic, and thyme.
+“White whole wheat” flour is ground with the germ intact, so it tastes like whole wheat but performs like white.
+The nutty flavor complements the earthiness of mushrooms.
+Whole-grain flour adds fiber and protein, while mushrooms provide antioxidants, and mood-boosting and anti-cancer benefits.

 Equipment: Digital scale to weigh your eggs, bench scraper